kanno-soe/kanno-soe/Exposition/Theory.md

 ## Separate/fuse, utterances, and their offers

 The **separate/fuse rule** states how distinctions behave across those tiers.
 At act-time a useful distinction separates.
-At the floor it fuses (floor = non-proliferation in the abstract), meaning that it makes no separating claim there—not that its two sides become one substance (non-proliferation wouldn’t assert that) and not that both propositions are asserted (non-proliferation wouldn’t assert that either).
+At the floor it fuses (floor = privative non-proliferation), meaning that it makes no separating claim there—not that its two sides become one substance (not-proliferation doesn’t assert this) and not that both propositions are asserted (not-proliferation doesn’t assert this either).

 || **Distinction separates** | **Distinction fuses** |
 |---|---|---|